 This video essay, published in Technoculture: an Online Journal of Technology in Society, explores the complications and rewards that arise when raising a child as a bilingual speaker of Spanish and English in Michigan, a state that is traditionally monolingual.

 “Introduction to Race, Rhetoric, and the State Special Issue” (10 minutes, 2016).

 Co-authored with Donnie Johnson Sackey, this video essay provides an introduction to a Present Tense: A Journal of Rhetoric in Society special issue.

 A Visual Argument for Ethnic Studies (2 minutes, 2016).

-This video essay argues for the value of ethnic studies for all students, regardless of race or background.
+Featured on Literacy and NCTE, this video essay argues for the value of ethnic studies for all students, regardless of race or background.

 Family Archives and the Rhetoric of Loss (18 minutes, 2015).

 This video essay, which is a chapter in the digital book Provocations: Reconstructing the Archive published by Computers and Composition Digital Press, theorizes the ways in which we can connect with our family and friends to craft histories of our past through objects and the memories and stories they evoke.